LEADING OFF: Curious pitching strategy in playoffs all over

 Astros manager Dusty Baker isn’t a fan of some of the styling that goes on among today’s players.

-Red Sox manager Alex Cora rebuked Boston pitcher Eduardo Rodriguez for tapping his wrist with a six-run lead Monday night, mimicking the Game 1 celebration by Houston’s Carlos Correa.
+Red Sox manager Alex Cora rebuked Boston pitcher Eduardo Rodriguez for tapping a wrist with a six-run lead Monday night, mimicking the Game 1 celebration by Houston’s Carlos Correa.

 Correa said “it’s just the way baseball should trend, moving forward.”